hhandika/segul/README.md

 segul convert -d /alignments -f nexus -o alignments_concat
 ```

-The app avoids over-writting files with similar names.
+The app avoids over-writing files with similar names.
 The app will check if a such file or directory exists and will ask if you like to remove it.
 The app will exit if you decide to not remove it.
+You can pass `--overwrite` flag to remove existing output files or directories without asking first.

 ### Usages